Bottom-up design of spin-split and reshaped electronic band structures in spin-orbit-coupling free antiferromagnets: Procedure on the basis of augmented multipoles: Momentum-dependent spin splitting and band deformation

 \subsubsection{Symmetric spin splitting}

+The symmetric spin splitting, $g_s^{\mu}(\bm{k})=g_s^{\mu}(-\bm{k})$ for $\mu=x,y,z$, occurs under the presence of the spatial inversion symmetry and the absence of the time-reversal symmetry.
+The conditions for the symmetric spin splitting are obtained by considering the space-time inversion properties ($\mathcal{P},\mathcal{T}$); the product of $s$-tuple of multipoles, which consists of the coupling between the bond and cluster multipoles, must have the same parities as those of the symmetric spin splitting, i.e., $(\mathcal{P},\mathcal{T})=(+1,-1)$.

-The symmetric spin splitting, $g_s^{\mu}(\bm{k})=g_s^{\mu}(-\bm{k})$ for $\mu=x,y,z$, occurs when the product of $s$-tuple of multipoles satisfies the following conditions: \begin{enumerate} \item Bond electric multipoles or even number of bond magnetic toroidal multipoles are involved. \item Odd number of cluster electric multipoles are involved. \item Trace of the sublattice degree of freedom (product of cluster multipoles) remains finite. \end{enumerate} The conditions (i) and (ii) are required from the symmetry of the symmetric spin-split band dispersions.
+Since the bond multipoles consist of electric multipoles with $(\mathcal{P}, \mathcal{T})=(+1,+1)$ and magnetic toroidal multipoles with $(\mathcal{P}, \mathcal{T})=(-1,-1)$, while the cluster multipoles (electric multipoles) coupled with spin with $(\mathcal{P}, \mathcal{T})=(+1,-1)$, we obtain the following conditions for the product of $s$-tuple of multipoles to realize the symmetric spin splitting: \begin{enumerate} \item Bond electric multipoles or even number of bond magnetic toroidal multipoles are involved. \item Odd number of cluster electric multipoles are involved. \item Trace of the sublattice degree of freedom (product of cluster multipoles) remains finite. \end{enumerate} The conditions (i) and (ii) are required from the symmetry of the symmetric spin-split band dispersions, as mentioned above.
 The condition (ii) indicates that only the symmetric spin splitting occurs in collinear magnets.
 From the condition (iii), one can find that the symmetric spin splitting can occur when $H^{Q}_t$ and $H_m$ contain the same symmetry of electric multipoles, while the term $H^{T}_t$ is not necessary.
 In other words, the momentum electric multipole can be coupled with $\sigma$ through the higher-order coupling between the bond electric multipoles and cluster electric multipoles, which is necessary to yield the symmetric spin splitting.

 Let us look at the example in an AFM with the collinear order parameter $\sum_{lm} h_{lm}^z Q^{\rm (c)}_{lm}\sigma_z$.
 The lowest-order contribution to Eq.~(\ref{eq:expec_spin}) arises from the third order, which is proportional to